Rathinam College of Arts and Science: Academics

 The college has autonomous status and it is having its own Board of Study (BOS) Team.

 Sports

-Along with contemporary sports such as Football, Cricket, Volleyball, Basket Ball, Handball, Coco and Table Tennis, Rathinam College of Arts & Science also promotes traditional sports like Kabaadi and traditional martial arts like Kalaripayattu, Silambam also finds its place in the extra-curricular activities.
-The campus accommodates a Cricket Ground with training nets, a dedicated basket Ball court and a gym.
+Along with contemporary sports such as Football, Cricket, Volleyball, Basketball, Handball, Coco and Table Tennis, Rathinam College of Arts & Science also promotes traditional sports like Kabaadi and traditional martial arts like Kalaripayattu, Silambam also finds its place in the extra-curricular activities.
+The campus accommodates a cricket ground with training nets, a dedicated basketball court and a gym.

 Facilities

 Classrooms are equipped with digital projectors and audio systems for interactive learning sessions.
 Separate hostels for boys and girls, a recreation centre, gym, wash centres for hostel students and restaurant with multiple food courts are the major facilities.

 There is also a fully functioning Entrepreneur Development Cell (EDC) to motivate and create Entrepreneurs.

 Community radio station

-A community radio station named Rathinavani90.8 is functioning inside the campus and it is maintained by the students.
+A community radio station named Rathinavani 90.8 is functioning inside the campus and it is maintained by the students.